Frigiliana: Culture

+Another important event in Frigiliana is the Sugar Cane Honey Festival, celebrated on the first week of May.
+On this day, you can visit the Palacio de los Condes de Frigiliana, a building that became Europe's first sugar cane honey factory.

+The town hall also organises live concerts and performances and offers free food.
+Many of these dishes contain the star ingredient of Frigiliana: sugar cane honey.

 Tourism

 Frigiliana is just west of the vast Sierras of Tejeda, Almijara and Alhama Natural Park, which is home to several hiking trails.
 The village also holds a vast array of events, the most popular of which being the "Festival de las tres culturas", or the three cultures festival, which takes place on the last weekend of each August.
 The festival includes countless live performances on the main stage along with street performers all around the streets of the village.
 Also a popular part of the festival is "la ruta de la tapa" or tapas route, the completion of which earns the entrant a free t-shirt.